tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 The `schema` namespace is reserved.
 All settings whose names start with "schema:" have semantics defined by the appropriate entry on schema.org.
 For instance, the value of "schema:givenName" is defined, as per [[https://schema.org/givenName|https://schema.org/givenName]], as the given name of the authenticated user.

 The `simplified` namespace is reserved.
 All elements whose names start with "simplified:" will have their semantics defined in this section.

+The `drm` namespace is reserved.
+All elements whose names start with "drm:" will have semantics defined by the [https://github.com/NYPL-Simplified/Simplified/wiki/DRMAutodiscoverySpecs](DRM Extensions to OPDS).

 ## `simplified:authorization_expires`